The University of South Carolina (Columbia) is one of two CRNA schools in South Carolina.

 110 semester hours

 April 1st.
 Interviews with selected students are held in June of the year prior to the January admission.
-Letters of appointment will be sent to applicants in June or July.
+Letters of appointment will be sent to applicants in July.

 Entire Program Cost of CRNA School at University of South Carolina Columbia.